Highlights of the Program

 - Introducing ecological integrity and connectivity while outlining their significance for deep marine systems

-- Understanding of current knowledge surrounding deep marine ecosystem communities and functions
+- Underscoring the current knowledge surrounding deep marine ecosystem communities and functions

 - Deep-sea mining technologies alongside observed and potential environmental impacts